xue2sheng/minitasks/tools/README.md

 Some extra tools will be used to make our lives easier.

+## Doxygen

+Generate documentation from source code is easier using [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html).
+The targets chosen were *HTML* and *PDF* from *Latex* templates.

+## Latex

+A document preparation system as [Doxygen](https://www.latex-project.org) depends heavily on the platform to be installed.
+Get ready to hack your system in order to present an uniform commandline access for this project.

 ## PlantUML

 In order to generate **Graphs** from **UML** pure text inputs, [PlantUML](http://plantuml.com) will be used.
 Have a look to its [PDF documentation](PlantUML_Language_Reference_Guide.pdf) for further details.